jason-hobbs/starter_bootstrap/README.md

 It has bootstrap, gritter notifications, postgresql, gravatar, and an authentication system built in.
 [Demo here](https://starter-bootstrap.heroku.com).

 Clone to a folder, then:
-  Create a file in the root of the folder named: .env copy and paste the following with any changes you want:
+&nbsp;&nbsp;Create a file in the root of the folder named: .env
+&nbsp;&nbsp;copy and paste the following with any changes you want:

 ```
   DATABASE_USER=user